 Manage Your Vault

 The LastPass Vault is where all of your Sites, Form Fills, and Secure Notes are stored, and is a locally-hosted file so you can access your stored data securely and quickly.
-You can also access the Sharing Center, set up Emergency Access, manage your account settings, and much more.
+You can also access the Sharing Center, take the Security Challenge, manage your account settings, and much more.

 Topics in this article: